AegixLinux/website/content/en/docs/privacy/_index.md

 ## Don't trust third parties with your secrets

-When you use a third-party service to store your data or secrets, you are trusting __them__ to keep it safe.
+When you use a third-party service to store your data or secrets, you are trusting __someone else__ to keep them safe.

 ### TNO